November 2016 Exhibition link

-James Sedwick (American, 1946-), a graduate of SUNY at Buffalo, retired from the practice of psychotherapy in 2015.
+James Sedwick, a graduate of SUNY at Buffalo, retired from the practice of psychotherapy in 2015.
 He lives in South Wales, N.Y.
-He has photographed since high school and shows his work with the Buffalo Society of Artists, Artists Group Gallery, and Meibohm Fine Arts.
-In addition, his photographs have appeared in The Sun and Orion magazines, the journal Steam Ticket, LensWork Extended 99, Looking at Images (LensWork Publishing), and have been included in several private and public collections.
+He has photographed since high school and shows his work with the Buffalo Society of Artists and Meibohm Fine Arts.
+In addition, his photographs have appeared in The Sun and Orion magazines, the journal Steam Ticket, LensWork Extended 99, Looking at Images (LensWork Publishing), and have been included in private and public collections.
 He studied with Andrea Modica, Keith Carter, and Dennis Stock.
-He prints his images in the darkroom with palladium chemistry.
+He prints his images in the darkroom with palladium chemistry and other alternative processes.
 G.K.
-Chesterton’s statement informs his work: "The function of the imagination is not to make strange things settled but to make settled things strange."
+Chesterton’s statement informs his work: The function of the imagination is not to make strange things settled but to make settled things strange.

+With photography, two approaches occur to me: I want to see what things in the world look like photographed (to paraphrase Garry Winogrand), and I want to make images that prompt associations to the spirit.
 Almost 10 years ago I began photographing Amaryllis plants grown from bulbs in our home, the flowering and photography welcome during winter and holidays.
 The photographs were made because I was (and continue to be) in awe of the beauty of this plant and the spiritual refreshment it gives; and, indeed, I wanted to see what it looked like photographed.

 How the images are prepared for others to view is more important to me than the equipment I use to record the light.
 Working in the darkroom with chemistry, in particular, making black and white images with the Ziatype process, the printing out of an image with palladium metal on heavy rag paper, produces matte images that include all the vagaries of a hand process.